stumpapp/stump/README.md

 #### Where to start?

-If you aren't sure where to start, I recommend taking a look at the [task board](https://github.com/users/aaronleopold/projects/2).
+If you aren't sure where to start, I recommend taking a look at [open issues](https://github.com/aaronleopold/stump/issues) and the [task board](https://github.com/users/aaronleopold/projects/2).
 This is where I track the broader development items for Stump.
 It is mostly for my own personal organization, but should still hopefully give you an idea of what needs work.

 You can also check out the [v0.1.0 milestone](https://github.com/aaronleopold/stump/milestone/1) for a more filtered list of major features planned for that 0.1.0 release.